hackerkid/mentorships/README.md

 # Mentorships

-> ToDos and Materials for students who are mentored by me

 I would be posting the assignments and materials here.
 Please keep on checking them every few days.
 Make sure that you try to complete all the assignments in time.
 If you are in trouble or want to talk with other students or me join the [chat](https://gitter.im/hackerkid/mentorships).
+If you have any quizes of lab exams let me know before hand.
+I will change the deadlines accordingly.

 ## Assignment 1
-** Deadline - September 9, 2016 **
+**Deadline - September 9, 2016**

 * Create an account on [Github](https://github.com).
 * Create an account on Gitter by logging with the Github account you just created.